j-dexter/data-science-for-business-with-R/02_Data_Understanding/data_understanding_philosophy.md

 ### THE WORKFLOW FOR DATA UNDERSTANDING PHASE

-Buy now your data should have all the predictor features along with the target feature i.e., Tidy Data.
+By now your data should have all the predictor features along with the target feature i.e., Tidy Data.

 1. **Glimpse() Function** to View data and understand various ways features can be grouped into feature categories.
    * Question to ask: How do these features relate together (e.g., descritive features, time-based, department, etc.).